jkeen871/mcpcollect/README.md

           REQUIRED : hostname or IP of the salt of config host.

    -y -- Autoconfirm -- Do not print confirmation and summary prompt`

+For questions or suggeststions contact Jerry Keen, jkeen@mirantis.com.